CJStadler/CJStadler.github.io/README.md

 My blog.

-## Building the TODO app
+## Building the apps

-The repo is included as a submodule but not served directly because it does not include the built javascript file.
-Instead, this repo includes a Makefile which builds the todo-app and copies the static files into `todo/`, from where they are served.
+The repos for apps hosted here are included as submodules but not served directly because they do not include their build outputs.
+Instead, this repo includes a Makefile which builds each app and copies the static files into this repo.

-This means that when the todo-app is updated this repo can pull in the changes by running the following:
+This means that when an app is updated this repo can pull in the changes by running the following:

 ```bash
 make
 ```

-This `git pull`s and rebuilds the todo-app submodule, and copies the site files into `todo/`.